marcoguerri/marcoguerri.github.io/_posts/2016-05-19-mp30-data-corruption-part2.markdown

 Results from the probe
 =======
-What was immediately stands out when running my jprobe is that the code is definitely not optimized for speed.
+What immediately stands out when running the jprobe is that the code is definitely not optimized for speed.
 When loading the kernel module and transferring data over the SFP+ interface, the *softirq* which is running the NAPI handler goes 100\% CPU utilization and the throughput drops to a bare ~8MB/s.
 Nonetheless,